Best floorstanding speakers 2024: all models tested by experienced reviewers

 There's also the choice between passive and active speakers.
 Most floorstanding speakers are passive - they have no amplification inside, so require a separate amplifier to work.
 Active speakers with amplification are becoming increasingly popular and can connect to your source directly without the need for an amp, though they do require a connection to mains power.
 Check out our pick of the best active speakers if you want to find out more.

-For a more detailed explanation of everything you should consider, check out our complete guide to choosing the right speakers.
+For a more detailed explanation of everything you should consider, head over to our complete guide to choosing the right speakers.

 How we test floorstanding speakers